TheDanYount/c0724-code-solutions/react-events/react-events-quiz-notes.md

 - What is the naming convention for event handlers?
   Use names in the pattern of handle[Event] e.g. handleButtonClick.
 - What is an "event handler prop"?
 Which component declares the prop?
-  An event handler prop is a prop that passes the event handler to a component.
-It is declared within a parent component.
+  An event handler prop is a prop that receives the passed event handler.
+It is declared within a child component, and referred to within the parent when passing the value.
 - What are some custom event handler props a component may wish to define? onButtonClick, onPromiseResolve, onTimeoutCompletion
 - What is the naming convention for custom event handler props?